islamic-network/islamic-calendar/README.md

 ## Supported Methods

-This library supports the follwoing methods for calculating the Hijri Date from a Gregorian Date:
+This library supports the following methods for calculating the Hijri Date from a Gregorian Date:

 * The existing mathematical method used on the aladhan.com API. *This is the only method that accepts an adjustment parameter.*
 * The **Umm Al Qura** astronomical calculation method.
 This method only works (as of this writing, as the data gets enhanced more years may be supported) from 1356 AH to 2077 AH.